 Preaching in the Book of Acts

-Original Christianity’s birth and growth centered around the receiving of the Holy Spirit; accepting Christ, receiving the spirit, manifesting the spirit, and fellowshipping together under the guidance of the Holy Spirit.
+Original Christianity’s birth and growth centered around accepting Christ, receiving the spirit, manifesting the spirit, and fellowshipping together under the guidance of the Holy Spirit.
 The preaching that was done centered on the law and the prophets, and the fulfillment of the Law in Christ.
 In Acts chapter 2 Peter proclaimed that what was happening was like that prophesied by the prophet Joel.
 In Acts chapter 3 Peter preached how Jesus fulfilled the word brought down by Moses.
 In Acts chapter 7 we have teaching on leaders from Abraham to Moses, and how people regularly resisted the Holy Spirit.
 In Acts chapter 8 we see Philip teaching the eunuch from the Scriptures about Jesus.

 Regularly and consistently we see the simple doctrinal preaching of original Christianity in the book of Acts.
-The preaching centers on Jesus as fulfillment of prophecy.
+The preaching centers on Jesus as the fulfillment of prophecy.
 The preaching talks about Israel and their response to the spirit compared to how we should respond to the spirit.
 The holy spirit is at the center of much of the preaching and doctrine.
 It is a simple and powerful message.
 The power of the message is emphasized by the signs, miracles, wonders, and manifestations that accompany the preaching.

-We see in the book of Acts that original Christians were charged to follow “the apostles doctrine.”
-“And they continued stedfastly in the apostles’ teaching…Act 2:42 ” The Apostles taught what Jesus had taught them as we can read in the gospels.
+We see in the book of Acts that original Christians were charged to follow “the apostles’ doctrine.”
+“And they continued steadfastly in the apostles’ teaching…Act 2:42 ” The Apostles taught what Jesus had taught them as we can read in the gospels.
 They taught how what was going on related to the law and the prophets.
 There were also some new things, that the gentiles were now part of the redemption, and what that meant.
-With the outpouring of the holy spirit there were truths to be imparted about spiritual gifts and manifestations.
+With the outpouring of the holy spirit, there were truths to be imparted about spiritual gifts and manifestations.
 But it was still the same basic message, Jesus provides the way for redemption and eternal life.
 Part of that way is accepting Jesus as Lord because we recognize what he accomplished in being raised from the dead.
 Another part of the Christian life is learning to live this life in the loving manner Christ teaches.
 Believers following the spirit are transformed from doing the works of the world to doing loving acts in the love of God.

 even as our beloved brother Paul also, according to the wisdom given to him, wrote unto you;